-American Families Plan and American Jobs Plan: Summary of Selected Tax Provisions
+American Jobs Plan and American Families Plan: Summary of Selected Tax Provisions

 On May 28, 2021, President Biden and the Treasury Department released the Fiscal Year 2022 Budget Plan (the Budget).
 The revenue proposals contained in the Budget are the American Jobs Plan and American Families Plan.